c3lang/c3-web/src/content/docs/references/docs/arrays.md

     int[] c = a[2..3]; // { 50, 100 }
     int[] c2 = a[2:2]; // Same as above.

-It's possible to omit the first and last index in ranges, and the start index for start + len.
+It's possible to omit the first and last indices of a range, and the start index for start + len.
 Omitting the start index will default it to 0, omitting the end index will set it to the last valid index (this is not allowed on pointers).
-Length cannot be omitted in start + len syntax.
+The length cannot be omitted in start + len syntax.

 The following are all equivalent: